 It is significantly more expensive and time-intensive to re-design and re-build infrastructure of this magnitude in a current location as opposed to an alternate one.
 In addition to a costlier and lengthier process, re-building aging infrastructure in its current location would mean zoo guests would have limited access to exhibits and many amenities for years at a time and across a more than 15-year timespan.
 For the same investment, a state-of-the-art zoo experience can be developed in a new location in a fraction of the time, resulting in an additional 125,000 projected annual visitors.

-The ability to initiate any improvements that would be required at the current Zoo site or a future, more sustainable site is wholly contingent on private and public funding.
+The future sustainable site best leverages both public & private sources for funding.
 To-date, discussions with potential donors indicate severe limitations exist at the current site relative to meeting the necessary fundraising targets based on how philanthropists are looking to direct dollars toward maximum community and economic impact for all of Baton Rouge.

-Cities similar to Baton Rouge have experienced great success in relocating their zoos to a more central area based on where attendance and interest is greatest.
+Cities with visionary leadership have had success in relocating their zoos to a more central area based on where attendance and interest is greatest.
 It is a blueprint that has been utilized on multiple occasions and would position Baton Rouge’s zoo for even greater success.

 |Timeline for Completion of Construction||15 years||5 years|